 Ngũgĩ wa Thiong’o returns to the theatre from time to time.
 In mid-February, the 81-year old writer gave a reading of excerpts from his latest novel, an epic about the first, mythical inhabitants of Kenya – Mumbi and Gikuyu.
 God sent them nine daughters, who gave rise to the most important Kenyan clans.
 “I wanted to write about them, because these women had no brothers.
 They relied solely on each other because there were no men around.
 I like to think that they were the first feminists on the planet,” said Ngũgĩ during the promotion of his latest novel.
 But that’s quite another story.

-Translated by Annie Krasińska
+Translated from the Polish by Annie Krasińska